 Prices are per person, double occupancy.
 For a single room, add $1150 in 2017 and $1,650 in 2018.
 On the December departures, a single room is $1850.
 There is an additional holiday surcharge of $700 per person in 2017 and $1000 in 2018.

 International airfare to and from South Africa is not included in the expedition cost.
 The group flight within South Africa is $700 in 2017 and $750 in 2018 (subject to change).

 About this Expedition

 We tap into National Geographic’s vast network to design unique travel experiences for the whole family, filled with hands-on activities and memorable moments.
-A special aspect of this expedition is the Kid-to-Kid Connection, which links every young traveler with a pen pal of similar age in South Africa.
+A special aspect of this expedition is the Kid-to-Kid Connection, which links every young traveler with a child of similar age in South Africa.
 On some departures, the Kid to Kid Connection will take place a cultural center in Langa and feature traditional music and drumming.
-On other departures, pen pals will meet at Kirstenbosch National Botanical Garden and explore the garden's unique flora together.
+On other departures, kids will meet at Kirstenbosch National Botanical Garden and explore the garden's unique flora together.

 Our dynamic Expedition Leaders enrich each experience with their insights, knowledge, and energy, and a Young Explorer Leader joins every group to facilitate fun activities that help kids get the most out of the places we go.
 As we travel, we’ll also meet up with fascinating people doing meaningful work in the field.